Shashanks2285/STUDENT-PERFORMANCE-ANALYSER/README.md

   - `matplotlib` and `seaborn` for data visualization.
   - `scikit-learn` for machine learning algorithms and model evaluation.

+## Jupyter Notebook

+All exploratory data analysis (EDA) and model training are done in a Jupyter notebook file (.ipynb).
+This allows for an interactive approach to analyzing the data, building models, and evaluating their performance.

 ## Workflow

 The workflow of the project can be broken down into the following key steps: